ProjFall2025/Team3/system_design.md

 - **Administrators:** Have the ability to remove or restore sheets and their comments, in addition to all permissions of registered users

 - **Guests:** Cannot upload sheets to the site; only generate sheets client-side.
 Can view other registered users' sheets, but not comment, like, or rate.

+The roles and the actions for each role are shown in the UML Use Case Diagram below:

 Use Case Diagram <br>
 ![Use Case Diagram](Knowtes%20Use%20Case%20Diagram.png)